 The Galveston Bay Report Card is a citizen-driven, scientific analysis of the health of Galveston Bay.
 Supported by a grant from Houston Endowment and implemented by the Galveston Bay Foundation and the Houston Advanced Research Center, the report card's goal is to engage community members in meaningful discussion about Bay health topics.
 The report card is also designed to inspire people to take actions that protect and preserve the Bay.
-We plan to update the report annually.
+The 2016 report card is the second release, and we plan to update the report annually.